Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 1 - Relating Woven Composite Architecture and In-Plane Moduli

 This section tests how PCNN performs when the dataset is small.
-Specifically, we analyze the performance of PCNN when there are 3000 and 6000 bi-material woven composite samples, respectively.
-Table~\ref{tab:BDPa_3000} and Table~\ref{tab:BDPa_6000} show the prediction error under 3000 samples and 6000 samples.
+Specifically, we analyze the performance of PCNN when we select 3000 and 6000 bi-material woven composite samples each from the 9000 dataset.
+Table~\ref{tab:BDPa_3000} and Table~\ref{tab:BDPa_6000} show the prediction error for 3000 and 6000 samples.
 We observe consistent results compared to the previous analysis using 9000 samples from the results.
 Thus we conclude that for both BDPa and BDPb problems, PCNN provides better and more stable prediction accuracy than the two baseline models.

 Furthermore, Table~\ref{tab:BDPa_6000} shows the prediction error of BDPa and BDPb problems under the 6000 sample.
 From the result, we can validate that for both BDPa and BDPb problems, PCNN has much better prediction accuracy compared to the two baseline models.